awsdocs/amazon-ecs-developer-guide/doc_source/ECS_AWSCLI_EC2.md

 }
 ```

-The above example JSON can be passed to the AWS CLI in two ways: you can save the task definition JSON as a file and pass it with the `--cli-input-json file://path_to_file.json` option, or you can escape the quotation marks in the JSON and pass the JSON container definitions on the command line as in the below example\.
+The above example JSON can be passed to the AWS CLI in two ways: You can save the task definition JSON as a file and pass it with the `--cli-input-json file://path_to_file.json` option\.
+Or, you can escape the quotation marks in the JSON and pass the JSON container definitions on the command line as in the below example\.
 If you choose to pass the container definitions on the command line, your command additionally requires a `--family` parameter that is used to keep multiple versions of your task definition associated with each other\.

 To use a JSON file for container definitions: